Kapolei Public Library

 The concept is simple: read a book, any book to your child, with the goal of reading 1,000 before kindergarten.
 Each participant will receive a special passport and may have their passports “stamped” for each 100 books read.

-Pick up your packet when you register at our Children’s Reference Desk.
-Registration will start on Saturday, September 07, 2024.
+Pick up your child’s packet when you register at our Children’s Reference Desk.

 This program is sponsored by the Friends of the Library Kapolei.